 Address: 2 Cussonia Street, Brummeria, Pretoria, 0184, South Africa.

-The Union Buildings are home to the office of the President of South Africa as well as the official seat of the government of South Africa.
-The buildings are beautiful and an architectural feat.
+The Union Buildings are home to the office of the President of South Africa and the official seat of the government of South Africa.
+The buildings are attractive and an architectural feat too.
 The structure is representative of the union of formerly divided people.
 The spectacular gardens form the perfect surroundings for this architectural feat.

 Address: Government Ave, Pretoria, 0002, South Africa.

-The Klapperkop is one of the four forts that was built to defend the city at the end of the 19th century.
-However, the fort never had to test its powers in a battle.
-It now offers splendid and spectacular views of the city.
-It also forms a military attraction to tourists and visitors with a lot of interesting exhibits.
+The Klapperkop is one of the four forts built to defend the city at the end of the 19th century, located on Klapperkop hill.
+The fort never had to test its powers in a battle.
+It offers splendid and spectacular views of the city.
+It also has a military museum that attracts lots of visitors.

 Address: Johann Rissik Dr, rylaan, Pretoria, 0105, South Africa.

 The Church Square is located in the centre of Pretoria and is a significant square in the history of Pretoria.
 The centrepiece is the statue of Paul Kruger, the former President of South Africa.
-The garden at the square is adorned with Jacaranda trees, typical to South Africa.
+The garden at the square is adorned with Jacaranda trees.
 The Church Square is surrounded by the General Post Office, Place of Justice and the Old Capitol Theatre.

 Austin Roberts Bird Sanctuary